ssoe/Faloop-discord-feed/README.md

 {"type":"mobworldkill","subType":"recentAdd","data":{"id":2102789,"mobId2":"thousand_cast_theda","worldId2":"phoenix","zoneInstance":null,"spawnedAt":"2025-12-29T13:31:18.078Z","killedAt":"2025-12-29T13:35:25.081Z","zoneId2":"north_shroud","isFailed":false}}

 faloopApiLogin.py handles login and token logic.

-This is based on faloop integration here: https://github.com/SlashNephy/Divination/tree/master/FaloopIntegration
+This is based on faloop integration implemented here (ty nephy):

+https://github.com/SlashNephy/Divination/tree/master/FaloopIntegration

 faloopSocketIO.py uses faloopAPiLogin to create a token for authing the socketio feed.
 Due to faloop limitations, you can only get S rank spawns from your own region.
 I am from Light and get from both Light and Chaos.
 Your mileage may vary.